Registrars

 When MRW Manages Your Domain(s)

 When MRW is designated the admin contact, specifically when the admin contact email address is ours, we take personal responsibility to make sure your domains stay current.
-When registered by us with Tucows, you will be invoiced by MRW.
+When registered by us through one of our registrars, you will be invoiced by MRW.

 Some people are concerned to have their website developer be the admin contact.
 If you work with a reputable firm, you should trust your website developer as much as you trust your accountant or attorney.